 Although a multitude of CSF biomarkers for specific pathologic changes and nonspecific markers of oxidative damage or inflammation involved in neurodegenerative diseases were studied, only three core biomarkers are validated for a differential diagnosis of AD, i.e. Aβ1-42 peptide (Aβ42), total tau (T-tau), and its phosphorylated form (P-tau) measured in vitro using CSF specimen.

-CSF α-Syn is currently studied for its possible value as a Parkinson Disease biomarker and in the differential diagnosis of NDDs, but not validated.
+CSF α-syn is currently studied for its possible value as a PD biomarker and in the differential diagnosis of NDD, but not validated.
 Current commercial assays detecting total α-syn levels seem not able to distinguish Lewy body disorders from other neurodegenerative disorders.

 Overview of clinical effectiveness of established Alzheimer disease biomarkers

 The concomitant pathologies in elderly individuals lead to an artificial clinical subgrouping drawn by the dominant clinical phenotype.
-The common age-associated brain pathologies are amyloid plaques, tangles, ischemic cerebrovascular disease but also microinfarctions, hippocampal sclerosis, alpha synuclein deposits (Lewy bodies), TDP43 inclusions, and argyrophilic grains.
+The common age-associated brain pathologies are amyloid plaques, tangles, ischemic cerebrovascular disease but also microinfarctions, hippocampal sclerosis, α-syn deposits (Lewy bodies), TDP43 inclusions, and argyrophilic grains.

 Change of specific biomarkers for Alzheimer’s disease in other dementias